Ramupulluri49/Insurance-dashboard/README.md

 # Insurance-dashboard
 Motor Insurance Analytics Dashboard – Power BI
-Project Overview
+📌 Project Overview

-This project analyzes 57,000+ motor insurance policies (2014–2018) to evaluate business performance, underwriting profitability, and risk distribution across vehicle segments.
+This project analyzes 57K+ motor insurance policies (2014–2018) to evaluate company performance across premium collection, claims payout, profitability, and risk segmentation.

-The dashboard is designed to support financial and operational decision-making rather than just display totals.
+The dashboard is designed to support decision-making by highlighting financial health and operational trends.

-Business Questions Addressed
+🎯 Business Questions Addressed

 How many policies are active, opened, and closed?

-How much premium is collected vs claims paid?
+Is the company profitable based on premium vs claims?

-Is the company operating at underwriting profit?
+Which vehicle segments contribute higher risk?

-Which vehicle categories carry higher claim risk?
+How does claim behavior vary across categories?

-How does profitability trend over time?
+What are the year-wise trends (2014–2018)?

-Key KPIs
+📈 Key KPIs

 Total Policies: 57K+